sega-dreamcast/libfastmem/README.md

 **libfastmem** is a tiny library for [KallistiOS](http://gamedev.allusion.net/softprj/kos/) that provides set of functions dedicated to memory manipulation, that are very optimized in terms of speed and/or memory.
-These functions can be used in remplacement of standard functions, but keep in mind that all functions provided in that library are suffixed with the `_fast` prefix.
+These functions can be used in remplacement of standard functions provided by [Newlib](https://sourceware.org/newlib/), but keep in mind that all functions provided in that library are suffixed with the `_fast` prefix.

 This library is intended to be used as a KallistiOS Port (`kos-ports`) but it can be used as a KallistiOS add-on as well.